Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 No!
 Just having them is enough.
 You are automatically entered.

 ### Gift card of my choice?
 What do you mean?
 I mean you can pick what gift card you want of the value you won.
 For example; Steam, Playstation or XBOX.
 You may even choose a month (or 2) of Discord Nitro!
 The only exception is that I will need to be able to buy a gift card suitable for your region from the Netherlands, other than that, it's your pick!

 ### If I claim my bonuses in multiple servers, will my tickets add up?
-No, to keep it fair and fun for everyone you can only earn ticketrs in one server.
+No, to keep it fair and fun for everyone you can only earn tickets in one server.
 The highest ticket count in any server will be the one used for the giveaway draw.

 ### Can I win more than one prize?
 No, only one prize per user.